 - Current Resume or CV.
 The resume/CV should include the applicant’s contact information; work experience including relevant arts and culture based work and/or volunteer experience; education; research and teaching experience, if applicable; publications, papers, and research presentations, if applicable; and any special skills or qualifications relevant to a pursuit of a doctoral degree.

 - Statement of Purpose.
-The 1-2 page statement of purpose should include the rationale and purpose of the applicant’s desire to pursue a PhD in Arts Administration as well as preliminary research interests, and career goals after achieving the PhD.
+The statement of purpose should include the rationale and purpose of the applicant’s desire to pursue a PhD in Arts Administration at UK as well as preliminary research interests, and career goals after achieving the PhD.
+What is it about arts administration that makes you desire to spend the next four years of your life studying it, researching it, and writing about it in a dissertation?
+Your statement of purpose must be a serious explanation of your interests.

 - Transcripts.
 Applicants may submit unofficial transcripts for all university and college degrees earned.
 Upon acceptance, official transcripts are required.